haukex/raspinotes/BaseInstall.md

 	   in the "Performance Options" of `raspi-config`.
 Remember that if making changes that need to persist across reboots, you'll need to disable and re-enable this option, rebooting each time.

+	5. To integrate information on whether the overlay filesystem is enabled or not into your prompt, see `overlaycheck.sh` in this repository.

 9. **Miscellaneous**